 - Keep the case clean: The case can also accumulate dirt and grime over time.
 Clean it regularly with a damp cloth or a cleaning solution recommended by the manufacturer.

 - Avoid extreme temperatures: Do not expose your headphones and their case to extreme temperatures, such as direct sunlight, hot car interiors, or freezing temperatures.
 Extreme temperatures can damage the electronics and battery life of your headphones.

 - Use the right case: Ensure you’re using the right case that came with your headphones or a compatible one recommended by the manufacturer.
 Using a case that is too small or too big can damage the headphones or prevent them from fitting snugly.

 - Handle the case with care: Do not drop or mishandle the case, as this can cause damage to your headphones.
 Always handle it gently and avoid placing heavy objects on top of it.

 Schedule Monthly Cleaning

-While daily cleaning can help prevent dirt and sweat buildup, scheduling monthly cleaning can ensure that your headphones remain in top condition.
+Daily cleaning helps prevent filth and sweat buildup, but monthly cleaning can keep your headphones in great shape.
 Here are some tips for monthly cleaning of your in-ear and wireless headphones: